mulaxn/kivi/Readme.md

+# Game GUI Updates

+## Changes from the UI Sketch

-Some changes to the actual GUI from the UI Sketch
+The following modifications have been made to the actual GUI compared to the original UI sketch:

-implemented Bobblehead instead of avatars logo isn't atteched yet according to the UI sketch for the game added an extra option in the first interface which provides an option for the user to choose how many players to start off the game with impelemented a separate settings option for Display Settings and Player Settings
+1. **Bobblehead Implementation**
+   - Replaced avatars with bobblehead figures.

+2. **Logo Status**
+   - The game logo is not yet attached as per the original UI sketch.

+3. **Player Selection Option**
+   - Added an extra option in the first interface that allows users to select the number of players before starting the game.

+4. **Separate Settings Options**
+   - Implemented a distinct settings section for:
+     - **Display Settings**
+     - **Player Settings**

+These changes improve the customization and overall user experience of the game interface.